sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

     sage: S.hilbert_function()
     [1, 5, 11, 15]

-and its first differences (which counts the number of superstable configurations in each degree)::
+and its first differences (which count the number of superstable configurations in each degree)::

     sage: S.h_vector()